 The EC governs Member States' compliance with these rules and many aid measures must be notified to the EC for approval.

-The State aid team set up within the Scottish Government has the following role and responsibilities:
+The Subsidy Control (formerly State Aid) team set up within the Scottish Government has the following role and responsibilities:

-- To provide risk based advice & analysis to Ministers and Policy Teams
+- to provide risk based advice and analysis to Ministers and Policy Teams

-- Assist in shaping and operating of support schemes, encouraging compliance with UK and international regulations such as Fair Trade Agreements and World Trade Organisation regulations
+- assist in shaping and operating of support schemes, encouraging compliance with UK and international regulations such as Fair Trade Agreements and World Trade Organisation regulations

-- Providing training & awareness presentations and workshops on State aid rules across the Scottish public sector
+- providing training and awareness presentations and workshops on State aid rules across the Scottish public sector

-Please note that the State aid team cannot provide advice to individual members of the public, applicants or beneficiaries of aid.
+Please note that the Subsidy Control team cannot provide advice to individual members of the public, applicants or beneficiaries of aid.

-We have also published more detailed information and guidance on State aid within the Scottish Government.
+We have also published more detailed information and guidance on Subsidy Control in the Scottish Government.